 - Use Cases

-Welcome to Amberdata's Crypto Snapshots, your one-stop source for in-depth insights into the dynamic world of cryptocurrencies.
+Welcome to Amberdata's Crypto Snapshots, your one-stop source for in-depth crypto insights and deep dives into the dynamic world of digital assets.
 Our comprehensive coverage includes spot, futures, and swaps trading, as well as DeFi DEXs (decentralized exchanges) and DeFi borrow/lend platforms.
-We also provide detailed analysis of various blockchain networks, giving you a holistic view of the rapidly evolving crypto landscape.
-Stay ahead of the curve with Amberdata's Crypto Snapshots and unlock a deeper understanding of the crypto markets!
+We also provide detailed analysis of various blockchain networks, giving you a holistic view of the rapidly evolving digital assets landscape.
+Stay ahead of the curve with Amberdata's Crypto Snapshots and unlock a deeper understanding of the crypto economy!

 The Merriam-Webster dictionary defines a sandwich (verb) as: “to make into or as if into a sandwich; especially: to insert or enclose between usually two things of another quality or character”.
 By this definition, tacos (noun) are certainly not sandwiches.
 Hot dogs (noun) are certainly not sandwiches.
 But the April 3, 2023 MEV-Boost Relay exploit can most certainly be considered a sandwich (verb) attack.
 Multiple MEV bots lost $25m on Ethereum network due to an exploit by a malicious proposer which baited bots with a specially crafted transaction and constructed a block which drained them.
 This shows us that information asymmetry (a common theme this edition) can even be found within private pools, even if it was only though an exploit